Welcome to the Lesbian, Gay, Bisexual, and Transgender (LGBT) Studies Program

-Take a LGBT course Fall 2013!
+Take a LGBT course Spring 2014!

-Seats are still available for 350 "LGBT People and Communication" and 448Q "Queer Citizenship: Perspectives on Bodies, Sexualities, and Performances."
-See all our Fall courses on Testudo.
-A list of Fall courses and course descriptions are available.
+Seats are still available for 448A "HIV/AIDS: Politics, Culture, and Science" and 359K "Sexual Poetics."
+See all our Spring courses on Testudo.
+A list of Spring courses and course descriptions are available.

 Questions?
 Contact us to make an advising appointment, or to sign up for the minor or certificate in LGBT Studies.

 Tenure-track Position - Apply Online